 We’re also just a few days away from our annual golf tournament — benefiting the INTEGRIS Bennett Fertility Institute this year.

-What can attendees expect from your upcoming webinar, “Taking Your Employee Giving Campaign to the Next Level,” with Becky Endicott?
+What can attendees expect from your webinar, “Taking Your Employee Giving Campaign to the Next Level,” with Becky Endicott?

 As I mentioned, we believe there’s incredible power in employee giving because of what it does in terms of personal engagement in the mission, and how that creates a springboard for taking philanthropy forward to the community.
 When Becky and I came to INTEGRIS, our organization was in a difficult place.
 We found that among the organization’s 9,000 employees, only 310 had a philanthropic gift back to the hospital.
 310. The majority of employees didn’t even realize we were a not-for-profit system.